Marika Papagika: Musical collaborators

 The major source of information as to Papagika's accompanists is Richard Spottswood's Ethnic Music On Records Vol 3 pp 1197–1204.
 Papagika was accompanied on all but about 50 of her recordings by her husband Gus and by cellist Markos Sifnios, one of very few cellists in Greek folk music recordings.
-The upper instrumental part was usually played by one of various violinists, including Athanasios Makedonas, Vangelis Naftis (to whom she calls out on the song "Aïdinikos Horos"), George Theologou, and the Epirot master Alexis Zoumbas (1883-1946), or by a clarinettist, most frequently Nicholas Relias (1922–1925), and on one session Pete Mamakos.
+The upper instrumental part was usually played by one of various violinists, including Athanasios Makedonas, Vangelis Naftis (to whom she calls out on the song "Aïdinikos Horos"), George Theologou, and the Epirot master Alexis Zoumbas (1883-1946), or by a clarinettist, most frequently Nicholas Relias (1922–1925), and on one session, Pete Mamakos.
 Some orchestral accompaniments were directed by Nathaniel Shilkret, some by hitherto anonymous directors.

 Revival of interest

-After her death, Papagika's music faded into obscurity, and was only available to those with access to her 78 rpm records, often collectors and enthusiasts in the US and in Greece.
+After her death, Papagika's music faded into obscurity and was only available to those with access to her 78 rpm records, often collectors and enthusiasts in the US and in Greece.
 From 1976 onwards, with the first crop of LP reissues of Greek music from the earlier decades of the 20th century, her songs were again to be heard.
-In Greece a total of at least twenty-nine of her songs were reissued on eight LPs between 1976 and 1984 (see discography).
+In Greece, a total of at least twenty-nine of her songs were reissued on eight LPs between 1976 and 1984 (see discography).
 In 1984(?) a USA-produced LP featured two Papagika songs.
-During the analogue reissue era Papagika was thus represented as generously on LP as her colleague Roza Eskenazi, and considerably more than Rita Abadzi and Madame Coula.
+During the analogue reissue era, Papagika was thus represented as generously on LP as her colleague Roza Eskenazi, and considerably more than Rita Abadzi and Madame Coula.
 Since the early 1990s, Papagika's songs have featured regularly in American, French, and Greek-produced CD reissues focusing on the musical genre often called "rebetiko", including the first reissue solely dedicated to her, a 19-track compilation released in 1994 by Alma Criolla Records, USA.
 In 1995, Marika Papagika was the subject of an episode of NPR’s All Things Considered where Dick Spottswood introduced her music to the North American audience.
 The first Greek reissue entirely dedicated to Papagika appeared in 1999, and this was expanded to a 3-CD set in 2008, presenting a grand total of 52 songs.
 A recent USA LP reissue has included seven songs previously not reissued.

 Songs

-This is an alphabetical selection comprising about one sixth of Papagika's recorded output.
-Some songs were recorded twice at a few years' interval.
+This is an alphabetical selection comprising about one-sixth of Papagika's recorded output.
+Some songs were recorded twice.